 Students are responsible for the costs of any and all testing done with regard to learning disabilities.
-If the student has already matriculated and applies for accommodation, the student must be assessed by a professional approved by the institution.

 The following tests are considered acceptable:

 - Aptitude.
-The Wechsler Adult Intelligence Scale-Revised (WAIS-R) with subtest scores is preferred.
-Also acceptable are the Woodcock-Johnson Psychoeducational Battery-Revised and the Stanford-Binet Intelligence Scale-Fourth Edition. - Achievement.
+A complete intellectual assessment with all subtests and standard scores reported.
+The Wechsler Adult Intelligence Scale-Revised (WAIS-R) with subtest scores or the WAIS-III is the highly preferred instrument.
+Also acceptable are the Woodcock-Johnson Psychoeducational Battery-Revised: Tests of Cognitive Ability, the Kaufman Adolescent and Adult Intelligence test and the Stanford-Binet Intelligence Scale-Fourth Edition. - Achievement.
+A comprehensive academic achievement battery is essential with all subtests and standard scores reported for those subtests administered.
 Levels of functioning in reading, mathematics, and written language are required.
-Acceptable instruments include: - o Woodcock-Johnson Psychoeducational Battery-Revised Tests of Achievement - o Stanford Test of Academic Skills (TASK) - o Scholastic Abilities Test of Adults - o Or specific achievement tests such as the Test of Written Language-2 - o Woodcock Reading Mastery Tests-Revised - o Stanford Diagnostic Mathematics Test.
+Acceptable instruments include: - o Woodcock-Johnson Psychoeducational Battery-Revised: Tests of Achievement - o Weschler Individual Achievement Test (WAIT) - o Stanford Test of Academic Skills (TASK) - o Scholastic Abilities Test of Adults (SATA)

+Or specific achievement tests such as:

+- o Woodcock Reading Mastery Tests-Revised

+- o Test of Written Language-3 (TOWL-3)

+- o Stanford Diagnostic Mathematics Test.